Produce and explain Energy Performance Certificates relating to domestic property

 - unseparated conservatory

-- any other features that when incorrectly identified will have a significant detrimental effect on rating accuracy
+- any other features that, when incorrectly identified, will have a significant detrimental effect on assessment accuracy

 Energy efficiency measures:

-- any improvements that may be supported by Government policy or that of the Devolved Administrations, as listed in relevant legislation or guidance
+- any other improvements that may be supported by UK Government policy or that of the Devolved Administrations, as listed in relevant legislation or guidance

 - legible site notes

-- clear site sketches (plan, elevation) to give an adequate record of the inspection for audit purposes
+- clear site sketches (plan, elevation) to give an accurate records of the inspection for audit purposes, including measurements and calculations

 - records of web searches or other research